kapmahc/fly-old/README.md

 # fly

-A complete open source ecommerce solution for the Go language and React.
+A complete open source e-commerce solution for the Go language and React.

 ## Install go